neilsteven1997/cybersecurity/writeups/elastic-stack-the-basics_tryhackme_2026-01-21.md

 ---

+>[!Note]
+>Working through Elastic’s basics reminded me how it stacks up against Splunk.
+Elastic’s open-source heart (Elasticsearch for search, Kibana for dashboards) makes it flexible and cheap for security monitoring and observability.
+Splunk’s proprietary SPL delivers polished correlation and compliance reporting, but the licensing cost is steep.
+For hands-on learning without lock-in, Elastic feels more approachable.

+---

 ### Key Takeaways

 * ELK serves as an alternative SIEM by utilizing Elasticsearch (analytics), Logstash (processing), Beats (shipping), and Kibana (visualization).